 A regular 401k is a type of retirement account sponsored by an employer.
 Most big companies offer a 401k instead of a pension plan.
 When you save a percentage of your paycheck, the company usually matches up to a specified percent.

-If you’re self-employed, you don’t have an employer setting up a plan and kicking in but don’t let that stop you from saving!
+If you’re self-employed, there is no employer setting up a retirement plan for you but that should not stop you from saving!

 There are no restrictions on age or income.
 Your spouse is also eligible if earning income from the business.